Infineon/pkcs11-optiga-trust-m/README.md

 # Hardware connection between OPTIGA™ Trust M and Raspberry Pi 3 (optional)

-This APpNote does support two hardware types:
+This Appnote does support two hardware types:

 1. USB Dongle.
 In this case you just need to plug it into one of available USB slots on your Raspberry Pi board
 2. I2C Connection